NGWPC/ngencerf-server/README.md

 - **Force a static-data reload:** static data loads once on first start, tracked by `../data/.ngencerf-init/.load_static`.
 Delete that file to reload on the next start.
 - **Shell into the running container:** `docker exec -it $(docker ps -qf name=ngencerf-services) bash`.

-> Production uses `production-pw.yaml` + `cerfServer/.env-override` and is launched via Parallel Works.
+> Parallel Works production deploys from the `development-pw` branch, which carries its own `production-pw.yaml` + `cerfServer/.env-override`.
+AWS deployments inject configuration through ECS task definitions.

 # User Authentication